psarando/shire-reckoning/README.md

 which is also the conversion scheme used by [Quenya101.com](https://Quenya101.com) for their calendar conversion requests.

 See the [Rivendell Reckoning Notes](#why-march-22nd) for more info.

+#### Synchronize Enderi with March 25
+This setting synchronizes the *Enderi* with [Tolkien Reading Day](https://www.tolkiensociety.org/society/events/reading-day/), March 25, for our friends in the Southern Hemisphere!

+This will flip the seasons of the Rivendell Reckoning calendar to match the seasons of the Southern Hemisphere.
+This setting could be used when visiting the movie locations in New Zealand!

 ## Shire Reckoning Notes